 The key idea of the variational reconstruction is to express the second term of Eq.
 2 by means of the first term and then minimize the error C(F) with regard to the B-spline coefficients $c{\mathbf{k}}$ in Eq.
-1. Once we solve the equation, we have $N_x \times N_y \times N_z$ B-spline coefficients defined at each reconstruction-grid position.
-We can compute $F(\mathbf{p})$ (a $C^2$ -continuous function) at any position inside the volume, using a 64 point neighborhood using Eq.
-1. For a deeper insight into the method we refer the reader to Arigovindan [3].
+1. Once we solve the equation, we have $N_x \times N_y \times N_z$ B-spline coefficients defined at the reconstruction-grid positions.
+We can compute $F(\mathbf{p})$ (a C^2 -continuous function) at any position inside the volume, from a 64 point neighborhood using Eq.
+1. For a deeper insight into the method we refer the reader to Arigovin-dan [ASHU05].

-4 Single and Multi-Resolution Reconstruction
+4. Single and Multi-Resolution Reconstruction

-The key issue in resampling a non-uniform point set into a uniform representation is the selection of resolution.
+The key issue in resampling a non-uniform point set into a uniform representation is the selection of the proper resolution.
 This will be the central question we are trying to answer in this section.
-We first assume that we only afford a single resolution and we make suggestions on how this resolution can be best obtained.
+We first assume that we can only afford a single resolution and we make suggestions on how this resolution can be best obtained.
 This is applicable for non-uniform data, where the distribution of samples is even (in the sense of a discrepancy measure), e.g., ultrasound data or seismic data.

-4.1 Single Resolution
+4.1.
+Single Resolution

-Increasing the resolution results in a decrease of the error, since the oscillations of the data can be captured with more precision.
+Increasing the resolution results in a decrease of the error, since the oscillations in the data can be captured with more precision.
 Finding the optimal resolution $(N_x \times N_y \times N_z)$ would therefore require estimating the error.
 We propose to do so by simply looking at the error within a single grid cell.
-If there are many non-uniform points crammed into a cell, and their standard deviation $\sigma{\mathbf{k}}$ is too large, we should be alarmed.
-Therefore, we propose to use the average standard deviation, defined as:
+If there are many non-uniform points crammed into a cell, and their standard deviation σ_k is large, the cell might be too large.
+Therefore, we propose to approximate the error by using the average standard deviation, defined as: